Skip to content

 Troubleshooting

-• A helper script is included with all of the nodes, called clusterhealth.sh, that can be run to check all of the replicas and shards across all nodes and report and issues identified.
+• A helper script is included with all the nodes, called clusterhealth.sh, that can be run to check all the replicas and shards across all nodes and report and issues identified.
 It can be run by:

 docker exec $(docker ps -q -f name=${STACK_NAME}-solr_solr) /clusterhealth.sh